 HACCP Training

-UGA Marine Extension and Georgia Sea Grant provide training to help seafood dealers control food safety hazards and comply with FDA requirements.
+UGA Marine Extension and Georgia Sea Grant provides training to help seafood dealers control food safety hazards and comply with FDA requirements.

 Training in Hazard Analysis Critical Control Point (HACCP) is mandated for seafood processors by the U.S. Food and Drug Administration (FDA) and is required by the Georgia Department of Agriculture to obtain and maintain a seafood wholesale license in Georgia.